CFP106022206/Group-07/Readme.md

 (b) Or you can dowload the package here:<br/>
   https://drive.google.com/open?id=1ZMO0dPUJR1jgOTxViZA_03Wyuc9u6RRm
 2. How to use the package<br/>
   (a) If you want to see the sphere distributed particle, use algorithm file.
-Click at algorithm.py and key in some parameters.<br/>
+Click at algorithm.exe and key in some parameters.<br/>
   (b) If you want to see any other case.
-Please build the initial.npy frist and put it in the algorithm1 fold.
+Please build the initial.npy frist and put it in the algorithm1 fold and run algorithm1.exe
 3. What does initial.npy looks like?<br/>
   It is N*8 matrix.
 Each column represents  x y z vx vy vz mass radious
 4. Output<br/>